AssetPlan/dispatcher/README.md

             // do something if failed dispatch
         }

-        return $result->jobId(); // the result object allows access to the dispatched job id }
+        return $result->getJobId(); // the result object allows access to the dispatched job id }
 }
 ```